citp/privacy-policy-historical/t/ta/tac/tacticalclips.com.md

 4.4 Except as provided in this policy, we will not provide your personal information to third parties.
   5. **International data transfers**
 5.1 Information that we collect may be stored and processed in and transferred between any of the countries in which we operate in order to enable us to use the information in accordance with this policy.
 5.2 Information that we collect may be transferred to the following countries which do not have data protection laws equivalent to those in force in the European Economic Area: The United States of America, Russia, Japan, China and India.
+In the event of a conflict in laws between countries, the owners and operators of this site will choose to operate under the guidelines of US laws only.)
 5.3 Personal information that you publish on our website or submit for publication on our website may be available, via the internet, around the world.
 We cannot prevent the use or misuse of such information by others.
 5.4 You expressly agree to the transfers of personal information described in this Section 5.
   6. **Retaining personal information**